 If you are still on the fence on whether to implement foam rolling, set a measurable goal and see if foam rolling can help you out.
-If the aim is to jump higher and you seemed to have plateaued with your current training, measure your current jumping height then do a trial of 4 weeks of foam rolling every time you exercise.
+If the aim is to jump higher and you seem to have plateaued with your current training, measure your current jumping height, then do a trial of 4 weeks of foam rolling every time you exercise.
 At the end of the 4-week trial see if there is a difference; if there is no difference then remove it from your routine.
 However, if it worked then keep up the good work.

 There are a numerous ways to use a foam roller, and for every muscle group, the technique is slightly different.
-Try to connect with an athletic friend, fitness coach or health professional to give you some guidance on the best practices for foam rolling.
+Try to connect with an athletic friend, fitness coach, or health professional to give you some guidance on the best practices for foam rolling.

 1. MacDonald G, Button D, Drinkwater E, Behm D. Foam Rolling as a Recovery Tool after an Intense Bout of Physical Activity.
 Medicine & Science in Sports & Exercise.
 2014;46(1):131-142.